 Feeling under pressure, should 'They' become impatient with me, and inspired by Nicola Sturgeon, I came up with my solution - paper bags over the head.

 Not just any paper bags this time, no, we needed to take a major leap forward, we needed to recognise the multicultural society we now live in.
 Up until now it has been only light brown bags which have been available.
-I now propose that in order to reflect all people's living ing and sponging off the UK, we should introduce - multi-coloured paper bags.
+I now propose that in order to reflect all people's living in the UK, both working in and sponging off the taxpayer, we should introduce - multi-coloured paper bags.
 This time they are to be produced in five colours, white, black, light brown, dark brown and yellow.
 They will be sold in packs of five, foil-wrapped and sold next to the condoms.
 This will truly liberate ugly women and give them the same opportunities as better looking birds to have a happy and fulfilling love life.
 There will also be a 'Deluxe' range, which will have pictures of attractive women printed on the paper bags, for those illegal immigrants who look to marry such women in order to get a British passport, this will be a boon.

 We set out for a nice walk along the promenade on our way to the Chinese Shop in town (these days there is more than one) to see if we can buy a small mat to sit at the bottom of the step of the habitation door.
 We were due to take up the large camping mat from the pitch this afternoon and it would be useful to have something there to wipe off the gravel from the pitch before entering the vehicle.